Skip to Main Content

 Robbie Couch

 Robbie Couch writes young adult fiction.
-If I See You Again Tomorrow, his New York Times bestselling third novel, has received starred reviews from Publishers Weekly, Booklist, and the Bulletin of the Center for Children’s Books.
+If I See You Again Tomorrow, his New York Times bestselling third novel, has received starred reviews from Publishers Weekly, Booklist, and The Bulletin of the Center for Children’s Books.
 Robbie’s debut, The Sky Blues, was a Junior Library Guild selection.
+He’s also the author of Just the Good Parts, Blaine for the Win, and Another First Chance.
 Robbie is originally from small-town Michigan and lives in Los Angeles.

 Product Details